 “Possibly the best hostel in the world.
 If you ever get the chance to visit and don’t, you don’t deserve the small piece of paradise this place truly is.
 6 out of 5 stars—trust me!”

 The dude is an old-school backpacker himself easily rivalling the exploits of Mr Hatton.
 He even filled up a passport once!
 If he says it was a sticky place, then by God it was a sticky place.

 Of course, that was 5 years ago.
 While the reviews now are still positive, it’s apparent that the hostel has changed hands several times and reviews are no longer as glowing.
-There’s even insinuations of a takeover by paramilitaries…?
+There are even insinuations of a takeover by paramilitaries…?

 So, while perhaps it’s no longer one of the top hostels in the world, it’s still a renowned hostel in Colombia that deserves a spot on the wall of fame.
 There aren’t many places in the world you can spend your days strung up in a hammock above the clouds overlooking the jungles of the Sierra Nevada de Santa Marta ranges… while possibly having beers served to you by paramilitaries.
 Oh, Colombia!